 You can’t be a 165-year-old company that is still at the center of youth culture if you don’t know how to innovate and reinvent yourself.
 Everything we do here at Levi Strauss & Co. is focused to the point of obsession on building a seamless, personalized consumer journey.
 That’s never been more exciting than it is today, with the breadth of technologies that help us understand exactly what our customers want and when they want it – and most importantly, help us deliver the consistently compelling brand experiences that set us apart.

-Marc Rosen is Executive Vice President and President of Direct-to-Consumer of Levi Strauss & Co..
-He is responsible for leading the company’s global ecommerce and brick-and-mortar retail businesses, which includes 2,800 retail stores and ecommerce sites dedicated to the Levi’s® and Dockers® brands.
+Marc Rosen is Executive Vice President and President of Levi Strauss Americas.
+He is responsible for leading the company’s largest commercial operations, spanning all brands and channels across the United States, Canada, Mexico, Brazil and the balance of Latin America.
 He’s a member of the company’s global leadership team, which guides the strategic direction for Levi Strauss & Co., and sits on the company’s executive committee.
-Before Levi's Marc served as senior vice president of global ecommerce at Wal-Mart Stores Inc..